Jingles the Clown

-Jingles the Clown is a 2009 horror film directed by Tommy Brunswick, and written by Todd Brunswick.
+Jingles the Clown is a 2009 slasher film directed by Tommy Brunswick, and written by Todd Brunswick.
 It is a reboot of the 2006 film Mr. Jingles, also created by the Brunswicks.

 Plot

 Mr. Jingles, a serial killer and the co-host of a children's television series, abducts the Nelson family, and forces nine-year-old Angela to watch as he films himself murdering her parents and sister.
 The police arrive in time to save Angela, and they arrest Jingles, though the sheriff is so disgusted by the clown's actions that he executes Jingles.
 The seemingly dead Jingles is thrown into the trunk of a police cruiser, but as Angela is led away, he winks at her.
 The next day, the deputies who were going to dispose of Jingles are found butchered, and Jingles is assumed to have drowned in a pit while making his escape.

 Years later, Miranda, the producer of the television series Haunted Maniacs, acquires access to Jingles's old home, where she plans to film the pilot episode of the show, which will have Angela as a special guest.
 Two nights before Haunted Maniacs is set to shoot, Jingles kills a pair of teenagers trespassing on his property.
 The crew of Haunted Maniacs reaches the Jingles estate, and despite Angela's anxiety and finding evidence of the young couple murdered there earlier, set up as planned.

 The crew explores the Jingles mansion, and discusses Jingles's history, revealing he was the result of an incestuous relationship between his grandfather and mother, who murdered her sexually abusive parents with a cleaver.
 Guy, the psychic, goes off alone to smoke, and is killed by Jingles, an event which is felt by Marco, the medium.
 Marco warns the others about what he sensed, and as they go to leave, they run into David Hess, the caretaker.
 David tells the crew about the missing couple, the owners of the bloody objects they stumbled upon hours ago.
 The vehicles all fail to start, so David and Jimmy head to David's house to call 911.